mayamcdougall/NotePaper/README.md

 	By default, NotePaper's widgets are placed on the right side of the page.
 This option flips widgets to the left side of the page instead.

+* **animations**

+	NotePaper has some optional animations that will display when the page is first loaded.
+You can enable them here.

 #### toc

 * **text**